Code-Institute-Submissions/Justwhittaker-PRO2-JustSnake-DecRefork/README.md

 ### User Perspectective Story
 Herewith a discriptive step by step breakdown of the UX for User A:
-1. Landing page
+Landing page
-a.
-When landing on the Home page the user firsts notices the bright logo & heading to know they have found the right page
+<li> When landing on the Home page the user firsts notices the bright logo & heading to know they have found the right page </li>
-b.
-Underneath the Logo there is a score column so that the user can quickly identify there current score, this resets when a new game starts
+<li> Underneath the Logo there is a score column so that the user can quickly identify there current score, this resets when a new game starts</li>
-c.
-In a conveint sized canvas box is the game the starts playing immedaitely and gets the user into game mode as they land on the page.
+<li> In a conveint sized canvas box is the game the starts playing immedaitely and gets the user into game mode as they land on the page.</li>
-d.
-Below the canvas is quick instructions so that the user can grasp the controls immedaitely.
+<li> Below the canvas is quick instructions so that the user can grasp the controls immedaitely.</li>
-e.
-The screen is very responsive and fits on all devises with no need to scroll down to read any infomation.
+<li> The screen is very responsive and fits on all devises with no need to scroll down to read any infomation.</li>

 ## Features
 Simple, clean and basic gaming

 Current features
-Feature 1 - Snake game including Apple for food Feature 2 - Keeping score and resetting after the match ...
+<li>Feature 1 - Snake game including Apple for food</li>
+<li>Feature 2 - Keeping score and resetting after the match</li>
+...
 Features Left to Implement

-Feature 1 - Score keeping
+<li>Feature 1 - Score keeping</li>
-Feature 2 - Menu and different settings
+<li>Feature 2 - Menu and different settings</li>
-Feature 3 - Easy and simple snake play
+<li>Feature 3 - Easy and simple snake play</li>

-Another feature 1 - change color of the snake when it reaches a highscore level another feature 2 - save highscores to a game centre to allow the user to come back to beat thier previous scores.
+<li>Feature 4 - change color of the snake when it reaches a highscore level</li>
+<li>Feature 5 - save highscores to a game centre to allow the user to come back to beat thier previous scores.</li>

 Technologies Used
-languages - HTML5, CSS3, JQuery, JavaScript
+languages - HTML5, CSS3, JQuery, JavaScript <br>
-framework - Wireframe was done on Balsamiq libraries and other tools - Google fonts, PNGtree.com
+framework - Wireframe was done on Balsamiq  <br>
+libraries and other tools - Google fonts, PNGtree.com

 ## Testing